justinlee0777/popularthoughts/src/data/articles/video-games-are-not-art.md

 ---
-title: "No, video games are not art"
+title: 'No, video games are not art'
-slug: "/video-games-are-not-art"
+slug: '/video-games-are-not-art'
-createdAt: "2021-05-08T17:29:00+0000"
+createdAt: '2021-05-08T17:29:00+0000'
-seoTitle: "No, video games are not art"
+seoTitle: 'No, video games are not art'
-seoDescription: "We demonstrate that video games are not art."
+seoDescription: 'We demonstrate that video games are not art.'
-tags: ["video-game"]
+tags: ['video-game']
 ---

 Commercials are fascinating.
 On Valentine's Day Kay Jewelers ran <a href="https://www.youtube.com/watch?v=ffODZUQuGUo&feature=emb_logo" target="_blank" rel="noopener noreferrer">this commercial</a> to sell - of course - jewelry.
 The commercial begins with an acoustic ballad version of Cyndi Lauper's "Time After Time"; a man proposes to a woman with jewelry and she emphatically responds "Yes!"
 It proceeds to show the couple going through various life stages and at every stage of life there is more jewelry bought.